OpenBanking-Brasil/applications-exemplo/mock-bank/bank-swagger/README.md

 ## Client Generation

-The following clients will be automatically built and published to our Maven repository:
+The following clients will be automatically built and published to our Maven repository :

 - Java